 Emails have disappeared from the mailbox

-If the missing emails are not found under Deleted, it is possible that a month has passed since they were moved to Deleted and that the folder was emptied automatically.
+If the missing emails are not found under Trash, it is possible that a month has passed since they were moved to Trash and that the folder was emptied automatically.
 Therefore, such emails cannot be restored.

 - The other mail service is set up for the collection of emails from your Yandex mailbox

-If you have a mailbox at another mail service that has a mail collector set up to import emails from your Yandex mailbox, then your emails will be automatically deleted from Yandex.Mail.
+If you have a mailbox at another mail service that has an importer set up to import emails from your Yandex mailbox, then your emails will be automatically deleted from Yandex.Mail.
 To resolve this problem, enable the option to save a copy of forwarded emails when you set up your Yandex.Mail to forward to another address.
 Then disconnect the mail collector on the other email service.

-- Make sure the mail handling rules are not configured to delete incoming mail.
-If there are any, try to disable them temporarily and see whether messages will be received in the Inbox.
+- Make sure the message filters are not configured to delete incoming mail.
+If there are any, try to disable them temporarily and see whether you receive messages in the Inbox.